joergen7/cre/README.md

 ![Syntax: evaluation context](priv/logic_syntax_evaluation_context.png)

-Note that defining the evaluation context this way does not result in a deterministic reduction relation as would be the desirable when defining a standard reduction relation.
-This non-determinism allows us to find redexes in many places in the control string.
-This is important when we define the reduction relation for the CRE, since we want to send as many redexes as possible to the distributed execution environment regardless of how fast the CRE can generate replies.
+Note that defining the evaluation context this way results in a non-deterministic reduction relation.
+This non-determinism allows us to find reducible expressions in many places inside an expression.
+This is important when we define the reduction relation for the CRE, since we want to send as many reducible expressions as possible to the distributed execution environment regardless of how fast the CRE can generate replies.

 #### Reduction Relation: A First Try